mdibaiee/node-telegram-api/README.md

 Create and control [Telegram bots](https://core.telegram.org/bots) easily using the new [Telegram API](https://core.telegram.org/bots/api).

-telegram-api is in beta, your feedback is highly appreciated, please fill an issue for any bugs you find or any suggestions you have.
+telegram-api is in beta, your feedback is appreciated, please [fill an issue](https://github.com/mdibaiee/node-telegram-api/issues) for any bugs you find or any suggestions you have.
 ```
 npm install telegram-api